fbpx

 If you do the math, that’s 22 minutes per day — a goal you should be able to hit even if you don’t go to the gym.
 A brisk 20-minute walk, combined with walking up and down the stairs a few times, should do the trick.

-WHOOP takes a somewhat different approach to activity tracking.
-It doesn’t keep tabs on traditional metrics such as steps taken, distance walked (it doesn’t have a GPS) or floors climbed.
-Instead, WHOOP focuses on scoring (cardiovascular) strain, which is calculated by tracking how much time you spend in an elevated heart rate zone.
+WHOOP takes a somewhat different approach to activity tracking, focusing on scoring (cardiovascular) strain, which is calculated by tracking how much time you spend in an elevated heart rate zone.

 WHOOP tracks cardiovascular strain.